diantyapitaloka/Decision-Tree/README.md

 - Petal Dimension Significance: In the iris dataset, petal length and width are usually the most informative features for splitting the data.
 Measurements like your 5.4cm petal length and 2.3cm petal width strongly suggest a specific category.
 - The Root Node: The classification process begins at the top of the tree, which is called the root node.
 The algorithm likely first asks if the petal length is greater than a certain threshold, such as 2.45cm.
 - Classification Path: Since your petal length (5.4cm) is high, the decision path moves away from the Setosa species.
 It then evaluates the petal width to distinguish between the remaining two species.
+- Species Prediction: Given that the petal width is 2.3cm and the length is 5.4cm, the tree will classify this flower as Iris Virginica.
+This species typically exhibits the largest petal dimensions among the three types.

 ![image](https://github.com/diantyapitaloka/Sklearn-Decisiontree/assets/147487436/fee66213-a688-4ff5-b651-047afca66c22)